rbms-bsc/DCRMR/_pages/preface.md

 kalan Knudson Davis, Special Collections Metadata Librarian, University of Minnesota Libraries

 ## Current Status
-Currently under construction.
+Minimum viable product containing book instructions.
+For BSC review only.

 ## History of the revision process

-In 2010, John Attig and Bob Maxwell wrote a discussion paper "Reconsidering DCRM in Light of RDA"
+In 2010, John Attig and Bob Maxwell wrote a discussion paper "Reconsidering DCRM in the Light of RDA"

-2011-2012 DCRM-RDA Task Force Key recommendations
+2011-2012 DCRM-RDA Task Force presented key recommendations

 2012-2014 DCRM(B) for RDA Revision Group